Carrasco International Airport: History

 The original passenger terminal was inaugurated in 1947.
 In 2003 the Uruguayan government transferred the administration, operation and maintenance of the airport to the private investment group Puerta del Sur S.A, which since then invested in several upgrades of the airport.

 On 3 February 2007, construction began on a new terminal parallel to Runway 06/24.
 Runway 01/19 was lengthened to 2250 m and the former Runway 10/28 was permanently closed because the new terminal cuts across it.
 The new terminal, designed by Uruguayan architect Rafael Viñoly, has the capacity to handle 3 million passengers a year, including a much larger parking area built for over 1200 vehicles.
 This new terminal building has four jetways, separate floors for arrivals and departures and a large viewing area on the top floor.
 The terminal has room for expansion for two additional jetways and a maximum capacity of 6 million passengers per year before the building would need actual enlargement.
 The new terminal was inaugurated on 5 October 2009 with official operations beginning on 29 December 2009.
 A new US$15 million cargo terminal was also constructed.

 Regular passenger flights were suspended in mid-March 2020 due to the COVID-19 pandemic.
 Regular flights to Spain were resumed in July, and to São Paulo and Santiago in August.

+The airport serves as the main operational hub of cargo and charter passenger airline Air Class Líneas Aéreas.